yiannisha/UrbanDictionaryBot/README.md

 A discord bot for searching terms on Urban dictionary

 # Add to Server
-Just click the following link: https://discord.com/api/oauth2/authorize?client_id=898934967260835840&permissions=2048&scope=bot
+Just click the following link:<br>
+https://discord.com/api/oauth2/authorize?client_id=898934967260835840&permissions=2048&scope=bot

 # How to User